sid-1998/booknotes/system-design/system-design-interview/Design-Instagram.md

 Getting number of likes -

 **Naive approach** - select query on Likes table where id matches the given parentID.
-DAMN slow in practical case **Better appraoch** - Have an activity table which has likes mapped to parentID(we can rename this to ActivityID)
+DAMN slow in practical case

+**Better approach** - Have an activity table which has likes mapped to parentID(we can rename this to ActivityID)

 **By querying these tables we can fulfill Requirement 2**